IP multicast: Layer 2 delivery

-If a switch does not understand multicast addresses then it will flood that traffic to all the members of a LAN; in this case, the system's network card (or operating system) has to filter the packets sent to multicast groups they are not subscribed to.
+If a switch does not understand multicast addresses, then it will flood that traffic to all the members of a LAN; in this case, the system's network card (or operating system) has to filter the packets sent to multicast groups it is not subscribed to.

 There are switches that listen to IGMP traffic and maintain a state table of which network systems are subscribed to a given multicast group.
 This table is then used to forward traffic destined to a given group only to a limited set of hosts (ports).
 This process of listening to the IGMP traffic is called IGMP snooping.

 Additionally, some switches with layer 3 capabilities can act as an IGMP querier.
 In networks where there is no router present to act as a multicast router, a switch with IGMP snooping querier enabled can be used to generate the needed IGMP messages to get users to subscribe to multicast traffic.

 Wireless considerations

 802.11 wireless networking uses the same range of MAC addresses as wired Ethernet to map IP multicast addresses.
-However, an 802.11 wireless network handles multicast traffic differently, depending on the configuration of delivery traffic indication message (DTIM), and beacon interval settings.
+However, an 802.11 wireless network handles multicast traffic differently, depending on the configuration of the delivery traffic indication message (DTIM) and beacon interval settings.
 If no stations within the basic service set are in power save mode, multicast packets are sent immediately when they arrive.
-If there are one or more stations in power save mode, access points then only deliver multicast traffic after each DTIM interval and transmit at one of the supported rates in the basic rate set.
-In most wireless access points, default configuration for this interval is either 102.4 ms (Beacon interval = 100ms, DTIM = 1) or 204.8 ms (Beacon interval = 100ms, DTIM = 2) and the transmit rate is either 1 Mbit/s or 6 Mbit/s, depending on the operating band and protection mode.
+If there is one or more stations in power save mode, access points then only deliver multicast traffic after each DTIM interval and transmit at one of the supported rates in the basic rate set.
+In most wireless access points, default configuration for this interval is either 102.4 ms (Beacon interval = 100ms, DTIM = 1) or 204.8 ms (Beacon interval = 100ms, DTIM = 2), and the transmit rate is either 1 Mbit/s or 6 Mbit/s, depending on the operating band and protection mode.
 The DTIM and beacon interval settings can be adjusted to improve multicast performance in wireless networks.

 Unlike Ethernet, most traffic in 802.11 is sent reliably using ACKs and NACKs so that radio interference does not cause unbearably high packet loss.
 However, multicast packets are sent once and are not acknowledged, so they are subject to much higher loss rates.
 There are various methods for coping with this, such as choosing to unicast multicast data repeatedly to each client, or requesting ACKs from each client.
 Some methods require only modification on the access point, and are supported in some enterprise-class devices, while other improvements would require modifications to clients, and therefore have not seen widespread adoption.